EricHoffmann57/GroceryList_Firebase/README.md

 A checkbox checked adds product to cart in second page and product disappears from initial list.

 # Second page : added to cart
 The second page is very simple and only show products added to cart.
-A delete icon at the top right permits to clean the page for another list to come.
+A delete icon at the top right clear the page for another list to come.
 Second page is called by tapping on the cart icon in top appBar menu and a back arrow permits to return on main screen.

 # Third page: create/edit/search product in Firebase collection